stla/Carlson/cran-comments.md

 ## Summary

 My previous submission has been rejected.
-I have elaborated the Description field and the value fields of the functions.
+I have elaborated the Description field and the value fields of the functions, as requested by the CRAN team.

 ## Test environments